Zhang-Ale/Ghost-Boy/README.md

 **Read below before playing the game:**
 1. Charlie's attack doesn't work well on the enemy ghost. <br>
 2. Sometimes if the player used dash in the middle of conversation the conversation will not continue because the player is not inside the collider2D.
-Please don't move the player when during conversation.
+Please don't press dash when the player is doing the conversation.

 # Build download link
 (Please download the entire folder named "Build", not just the exe file) <br>